 Grilled Japanese eggplant has a delicate, silky texture.
 The eggplants are grilled whole, with the skin intact, allowing the inside to become tender while developing a smoky flavor.
 Before serving, the skin is removed revealing a creamy, melt-in-your-mouth flesh that can be served as is, or with a topping or sauce.

 Yaki nasu is wonderful sprinkled with grated ginger, dried bonito shavings, or sliced green onion.
 If you are adding a sauce, dress the eggplant while it’s still hot so that the flavor is absorbed.

 07 of 07

 In Japanese, "niku" means "meat" and "jaga" translates to "potatoes."
-So this dish is basically a meat and potato stew—real Japanese comfort food.
-And it is quite a flexible recipe as well; you can use any cut of meat you prefer (as long as it is fatty), any type of potato, and throw in other vegetables in addition to the onion and carrot.
-If you prefer, you can include shiratake noodles, which, in addition to the dashi, mirin, and soy sauce, give this dish true Japanese flavor.
+So this dish is basically a meat and potato stew.
+It's real Japanese comfort food.
+Nikujaga is quite a flexible recipe as well; you can use any cut of meat you prefer (as long as it is fatty), any type of potato, and throw in other vegetables in addition to the onion and carrot.
+If you prefer, you can include shirataki noodles, which, in addition to the dashi, mirin, and soy sauce, give this dish true Japanese flavor.